Atari Jaguar

 |

 In 1991, Atari began working on a new 32-bit console, codenamed 'Panther'.
-This new console was to directly compete with the Sega Mega Drive (Genesis) and the forthcoming Super Nintendo.
-However, in December 1992 Atari announced the Panther project was to be cancelled and work to be refocussed on a 64-bit console which they had been working on at the same time, codenamed 'Jaguar'.
+This new console was to compete directly with the Sega Mega Drive (Genesis), the forthcoming Super Nintendo (SNES), and the Panasonic 3DO.
+However, in December 1992 Atari announced the Panther project was to be cancelled and work to be refocussed on a 64-bit console which they had been working on in parallel with 'Panther', codenamed 'Jaguar'.

 Technically, the Jaguar was way ahead of its competitors, with 5 processors built into 3 chips - a Motorola 68000 and two proprietary chips called Tom and Jerry.
 Tom was an advanced Graphics Processor chip, while Jerry handled the Digital Signal Processing, both running on a 64-bit bus.

-Atari continued to push the Jaguar, releasing peripherals including the Jaguar CD-ROM drive, until it's reverse-merger with JT Storage in June 1996.
+Atari continued to push the Jaguar, releasing peripherals including the Jaguar CD-ROM drive and the ProController, until it's reverse-merger with JT Storage in June 1996.
 Part of the merger agreement was that JTS would keep the Atari business operational.
-After they sold off all the stock, JTS were targeted for investigation by the SEC and quickly sold Atari on to Hasbro Interactive for $5m.
+After they sold off all the stock, JTS were targeted for investigation by the SEC and quickly sold Atari on to Hasbro Interactive for $5m in the late 1990s.
+Following this, Hasbro released the rights to the Jaguar, declaring the console an open platform and opening the doors for homebrew development.
+Several developers, including Telegames and Songbird Productions, have not only released previously unfinished materials from the Jaguar's past, but also several brand new titles to satisfy the system's cult following.